Marvel Studios / The Walt Disney Company

 Charlie Cox IS Matt Murdock!

 This episode of She-Hulk: Attorney at Law captured the full spirit of the Matt Murdock / Daredevil that we saw in the now former Netflix shows.
 The way that Matt Murdock looked, walked, and talked were completely the same.
 He had the same cadence, he had the same personality, and he wore a suit that was fashioned in the same way that his suits were fashioned in the Daredevil series, only that it was predominantly yellow here.
-Hell, we even heard a direct musical cue from the theme of the Daredevil series that literally gave me goosebumps!
-From a character presentation standpoint, this version of Matt Murdock looked like he stepped right out of that Marvel Television series, though, like Vincent D’Onofrio’s Wilson Fisk / Kingpin (in Hawkeye), he did seem to boast a significant power upgrade.
-Not only did Daredevil fight a Hulk and hold his own, but he jumped down a building like he was Spider-Man or something as well, but yeah, that’s really the only notable change.
+Hell, we even heard a direct musical cue from the theme of the Daredevil series that literally gave me goosebumps at the time!
+From a character presentation standpoint, this version of Matt Murdock looked like he stepped right out of that series, though, like Vincent D’Onofrio’s Wilson Fisk / Kingpin (in Hawkeye), he did seem to boast a significant power upgrade.
+Not only did Daredevil fight a Hulk and hold his own, but he jumped down a building like he was Spider-Man or something as well, but yeah, that was really the only notable change.
 On top of all of that, we even got a hallway fight (if you know, you know), and She-Hulk’s powerful interruption of that fight and her subsequent “She-Hulk Smash” line was one of the best moments from this episode!
 I loved it!

 Jen and Matt hooking up worked for me due to the aforementioned strong chemistry between the two actors.
 It seemed natural and not forced, and it was really cool how Matt was written to sort of mentor her and encourage her in her double life.
 Their flirting was fun, and Matt showing Jen that she can achieve justice through the law as well as through being a superhero when the law fails was really powerful.
-Oh, I also absolutely loved just hearing Charlie Cox say the words “Sokovia Accords!”
-It’s a great time to be a fan for sure!

 Beyond all things Daredevil, I really liked seeing She-Hulk Hulk-Out at the end of the episode!
 I mean, I hated it for Jen because what was done to her was really, really shitty, but seeing her become a rage monster was pretty cool!
 She was roaring and smashing, and it served as a reminder that for all of this show’s attempts at comedy, a lot of cool and scary things can be done with the She-Hulk character in future MCU projects!